-- ★ Staff Breifings (Mon & Thurs 8:40) - \star Adoration of the Blessed Sacrament in the chapel for Staff on Fridays from 8:00 - \star Fortnightly Celebrations of the Word led by students for each year group - st Program of prayer experiences for form groups held in the chapel during P6 - \star Masses are celebrated in year groups for Christmas, Lent and Easter - st Opportunities for Reconciliation during Lent - st Remembrance Day service for the whole school on the courts - 🔆 Ash Wednesday Liturgies - \star Year 7 celebrate class masses as a part of their induction into our school community - st A whole school Mass of St Dominic is celebrated at the end of the year on the field or Hybrid - \star A Christmas Carol Service is held at St Peter's church for the wider community - \star Standing Assembly
+- Staff Briefings (Mon & Thurs 8:40) - Adoration of the Blessed Sacrament in the chapel for Staff on Fridays from 8:00 - Fortnightly Celebrations of the Word led by students for each year group. - Rooted Program of prayer experiences for form groups held in the chapel during P6. - Masses are celebrated in year groups for Christmas, Lent and Easter - Opportunities for Reconciliation during Lent - Remembrance Day service for the whole school on the courts - Ash Wednesday Liturgies - Year 7 class masses as a part of their induction into our school community - A whole school Mass of St Dominic is celebrated at the end of the year on the field or Hybrid. - A welcome Mass for Y7 and their families is held at St Peter's Church on the Feast of Our Lady of the Rosary - A Christmas Carol Service is held at St Peter's church for the wider community. - Standing Assembly - Form time prayer with Prayer slide resources for each day.
+Incl.
+School Prayer, Rosary, Lectio & Mission challenge.

-Invited visitors & families
+Invited visitors & families.

-- ☆ Prayers, reflections and Sunday Gospel readings are shared on the school Social Media to encourage families to pray at home and take part in the prayer life of school. - Governors and other members of the community and parishes are invited to share in some of our celebrations e.g. End of year Mass, Christmas Carol Service, etc.
+Prayers, reflections and Sunday Gospel readings are shared on the school social media to encourage families to pray at home and take part in the prayer life of school.
+Y7 Families, governors and primary staff are invited to Y7